andyl/phoenix_live_editable/apps/phoenix_live_editable/guides/renderers.md

 # Phoenix.Editable.Renderers

-Editable.Renderers are modules that render anchor and focus mode.
+Editable.Renderers are modules that render anchor and focus mode for a specific CSS framework.

-Interfaces are modules that contain a collection of render functions.
+Renderers are modules that contain a collection of render functions.

-The core activity of extending LiveEditable is to write new interface classes.
+The core activity of extending LiveEditable is to write new renderer classes.

 Extend for:
 - Missing elements
 - Missing CSS frameworks
 - behavior or style that you don't like

-Writing and using a new interface is simple!
+Writing and using a new renderer is simple!
 - extend the base module `Phoenix.Editable.Renderer.Base`
 - use your new class in config